-As of March 31, 2016, the Company's available-for-sale securities had original contractual maturities up to 46 months.
-However, the Company may or may not hold securities with stated maturities greater than 12 months until maturity.
-In response to changes in the availability of and the yield on alternative investments as well as liquidity requirements, the Company may sell these securities prior to their stated maturities.
+As of June 30, 2016, the Company's available-for-sale securities had original contractual maturities up to 57 months.
+However, in response to changes in the availability of and the yield on alternative investments as well as liquidity requirements, the Company may sell these securities prior to their stated maturities.
 As these securities are viewed by the Company as available to support current operations, securities with maturities beyond 12 months are classified as current assets.
 Due to their short-term maturities, the Company believes that the fair value of its bank deposits, accounts payable and accrued expenses approximate their carrying value.